 Many interesting objects for the Chinese audience are located on the territory of the Far East of Russia and the Baikal region.
 The immediate proximity to the border with China, the availability of checkpoints and arrangements for group visa-free travel, simplification of the visa regime in the territories of Free Ports - all this allows to multiply the flow of tourists from the Middle Kingdom, which, incidentally, is growing rapidly and in itself.
 Another significant advantage of the region is the general Soviet-Chinese struggle against the Japanese imperialists.
 Some travel agencies offer guests from China a "Dear Memory" route dedicated to the memory of Russian soldiers, Chinese and Korean guerrillas who fought for the liberation of northeastern China, southern Sakhalin, the Kuril Islands and the northern part of Korea from Japanese invaders in the middle of the 20th century.

-At the same time, the most promising areas in the region remain Vladivostok, Blagoveshchensk and Khabarovsk.
+At the same time, Vladivostok, Blagoveshchensk and Khabarovsk remain the most promising directions to the region.
 These cities account for the bulk of tourists from China.
-According to the statistics of the Primorsky Territory Tourism Department, the volume of foreign tourists entering the region on a visa in 2016 amounted to 568 164 people, more than 420 thousand of them - guests from China.
-Vladivostok, by the way, is the third city in terms of the number of Chinese people entering Russia.
-At the same time, figures continue to grow in the first quarter of this year: according to the agency, in the framework of the intergovernmental agreement between Russia and the PRC on visa-free group tours in Primorye, 14 thousand Chinese entered (in 2016, in the same period, only 10 thousand guests accepted the territory).
+According to statistics from the Department of Tourism of the Primorsky Territory, the flow of foreign tourists who entered the region on a visa in 2016 amounted to 568 people, more than 164 thousand of them are guests from China.
+Vladivostok, by the way, is the third city in terms of the number of Chinese entering Russia.
+At the same time, in the first quarter of this year, the numbers continue to grow: according to the ministry, within the framework of the intergovernmental agreement between Russia and the PRC on visa-free group travel, 420 thousand Chinese entered Primorye (in 14, during the same period, the region received only 2016 thousand guests).

 Statistics and cruise liners will complement - in 2017, the number of visits of large passenger ships in Primorye - 14 times - will be a record.
 The last record was set in the year of the APEC Summit in 2012, and compared to last year, the figure will grow threefold.